czi-finance/welch_market_beta.sas/README.md

 ;
 quit;

-proc datasets lib = work nolist; delete &output_ds. _dset0 _dset1 _regest0 _regest1;
+/* clear the work directory; make sure the relevant filenames have not been used */ proc datasets lib = work nolist; delete &output_ds. _dset0 _dset1 _regest0 _regest1;
 run;

+/* start looping through every month in the sample period */
 %local mdate yy mm;
 %do yy = &yr_beg %to &yr_end;
 %do mm = 1 %to 12;
 /* %do yy = &yr_beg %to &yr_beg; */